 In just a few of these instances, the entities providing alcohol could be sued for violating the Dram Shop Act if it can be shown that they gave alcohol to someone who was obviously intoxicated.

 To learn more about how Texas law defines obvious intoxication, click here.

 Below are two different scenarios that explain when a party host can and cannot be held liable for an alcohol-related accident after a party or social gathering:

 - Scenario 1 - A college freshman at Texas A&M goes to a frat party and is charged a $5 admission fee.
 Unused to alcohol, he becomes extremely drunk after consuming too much punch that contains alcohol known as Everclear.
 He then stumbled into traffic after the party and was run over.
-His family can file a case against the fraternity for over-service of alcohol because they charged money for him to be able to enter the party and drink the alcohol that was provided to people in attendance.
+His family can file a case against the fraternity for over-service of alcohol, because the fraternity charged money as a condition of his entering the party and drinking the alcohol provided there.